ejhammond/react-responsive-system/README.md

 ## Server-Side Rendering

 If `react-responsive-system` cannot access the `window`, it will use the `defaultScreenClass` that you set in the configuration object.
-When the code is re-hydrated on the client, it will adjust to the actual screenClass.
+When the code is re-hydrated on the client, it will adjust to the actual screen class.

 ## Under the Hood